AnupamMisra/Data-science-projects/Customer_churn/README.md

 K Nearest Neighbors|	169000|	85.25|	14.75|	0.565005|	0.741674|
 Support Vector Machine|	-164000|	94.10|	5.90|	0.441522|	0.602744|

->Assumed cost of losing a customer:5000
+>Assumed cost of losing a customer: Rs.5000

->Assumed cost of effort to prevent churn:1500
+>Assumed cost of effort to prevent churn: Rs.1500

 >Lost revenue if we do not prevent churn = Rs.93,45,000